 The best time to undertake your journey weather-wise is in the summer months between June and September.
 Although if the weather forecasts are being particularly optimistic, May or October can be great for walking as well.
 Winter months are not recommended as the temperatures can get notably low and frequent, (often heavy), rainfall is unavoidable.

 August is the busiest month, so if you hope for a more solitary experience try to plan your trip towards the start or end of the season.

 Accommodation options for pilgrims are not as abundant as on the Camino Frances but they are sufficient.
-Generally, you should not have problems finding suitable and cheap accommodation, although be wary if you are travelling in August as the number of pilgrims is at its highest and places are limited or in winter when many albergues close for periods of time.
+Generally, you should not have problems finding suitable and cheap accommodation, although be wary if you are traveling in August as the number of pilgrims is at its highest and places are limited or in winter when many albergues close for periods of time.

 You can come across four types of pilgrim accommodation on the way: